saaspegasus/pegasus-docs/front-end/overview.md

 Pegasus is developed and tested on the latest LTS releases, which (at the time of this writing) are Node version {{default_node_version}} and npm 11.
 Later versions will likely work, but aren't regularly-tested.

-Also it's recommended to use [`nvm`](https://github.com/nvm-sh/nvm) to manage different node/npm environments more easily.
+It's recommended to use [`nvm`](https://github.com/nvm-sh/nvm) to manage different node/npm environments more easily.
 `nvm` is essentially `virtualenv` for Node.js/npm.

+Alternatively, you can build and run your front end with Docker.
+However, this has been known to cause performance problems in some environments.

 ## Initial setup

-Getting started should be as simple as running:
+Once you've installed Node and NPM, you can install your front end dependencies by running:

 ```bash
 npm install